ankitaghorui/OpenLANE-workshop/README.md

 ## Day 2 Floorplan and Placement

 ### Floorplan
 The next step after synthesis is floorplan.
-In order to run floorplan in OpenLANE use ```%run_floorplan command```.
-The following figure gives an idea of the on going process after running this command and completion of floorplan:
+In order to run floorplan in OpenLANE use ```%run_floorplan``` command.
+The following figures gives an idea of the on going process after running this command and completion of floorplan:

 ![1 floorplan ongoing](https://user-images.githubusercontent.com/78075225/106031343-29d4d480-60f5-11eb-9b2b-57c03c0bc78e.JPG)